woolnerd/EraBnB/README.md

 ## Technologies

 Starting with the backend, I used Ruby on Rails along with PostGresQL database and jBuilder DSL to sculpt and limit the json we send up to the frontend.
 On the frontend we have React to deliver the user interface and Redux to manage the state.
 MapBox's powerful map API was used for marking our locations, as well the as geocoding feature to create those cooridinates.
-The React-Calendar API, was used for our bookings interface.
+The React-Calendar API, was used for the bookings interface.

 ## Outstanding Features